Intensities and Cardplay

 But how does the Narrator determine the difficulty of an action?
 In the course of regular play, Narrators can declare a task's difficulty based on how hard it should be for a normal human to accomplish it.
 Starting at automatic, which adds nothing, each successive increase in the difficulty of an action adds four to the resulting action score a player requires to achieve success, until reaching forty at a difficulty of impossible.

 Furthermore, when an action is opposed, the Narrator will not only add the direct intensity opposing the player to the difficulty, but will draw a card and add its value as well.
 While the former is pretty straight-forward (say, when pitting the strength of two characters against one another), the Narrator card adds a layer of uncertainty to the proceedings, a level of variability that serves to keep everyone on their toes.

 The Ruin Pile

 As a game session progresses, numerous cards will be played to ensure everyone's characters succeed in their actions - or give their best effort, at the very least.
-These cards are all collected in a discard pile so that, when the deck is expended, they can all be shuffled in order to be used again.
-All save for cards with a ruin suit, that is.
-These are thrown in a separate pile for the Narrator, known as the ruin pile.
+These are all collected in a discard pile so that, when the deck is expended, they can all be shuffled to be used again.
+All save for cards with a Ruin suit, that is.
+These are thrown in a separate pile for the Narrator, known as the Ruin pile.

-Armed with the rune pile, a Narrator has the ability to menace players with, well, ruin.
-He or she may play ruin cards from the ruin pile to add their numerical value to the difficulty of any action a player attempts, whether it is opposed or not - or even if it's seemingly inconsequential.
+Armed with the Ruin pile, a Narrator has the ability to menace players with, well, ruin.
+He or she may play Ruin cards from the Ruin pile to add their numerical value to the difficulty of any action a player attempts, whether it is opposed or not - or even if it's seemingly inconsequential.
 In short, the Narrator can make life as tough for the other players as he or she sees fit - but must do so before they attempt card play.